oleggenius/gitskills/README.md

 # gitskills

-Creating a now branch is quick.
+Creating a now branch is quick & simple.